ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 #### Offensive language

 Monitor sent or received email messages in your organization for offensive language.
-The model uses a combination of machine learning, artificial intelligence, and keywords to identify language in email messages likely to anti-harassment and bullying policies.
+The model uses a combination of machine learning, artificial intelligence, and keywords to identify language in email messages likely to violate anti-harassment and bullying policies.

 To prevent or block offensive language for other communications in your organization, create a [data loss prevention policy](create-test-tune-dlp-policy.md) that uses a [custom keyword dictionary](create-a-keyword-dictionary.md) of blocked terms.
 The offensive language model currently supports English keywords and monitors the body of email messages.

 Please note that the model does not provide an exhaustive list of offensive language.
 Further, language and cultural standards continually change, and in light of these realities, Microsoft reserves the right to update the model in its discretion.
 While the model may assist your organization in monitoring offensive language, the model is not intended to provide your organization’s sole means of monitoring or addressing such language.
 Your organization, not Microsoft, remains responsible for all decisions related to monitoring and blocking offensive language.